Historiography: Christendom

-Christian historical writing arguably begins with the narrative sections of the New Testament, particularly Luke-Acts, which is the primary source for the Apostolic Age, though its historical reliability is disputed.
+The shared author of the Gospel of Luke and the book of Acts has been considered to be the first Christian historian.
+The consensus among scholars is that Luke uses the methods of ancient historiographers to narrate a history with a number of sub-genres under discussion.
+Attitudes towards the historicity of Acts have ranged widely across scholarship in different countries.
 The first tentative beginnings of a specifically Christian historiography can be seen in Clement of Alexandria in the second century.

-The growth of Christianity and its enhanced status in the Roman Empire after Constantine I (see State church of the Roman Empire) led to the development of a distinct Christian historiography, influenced by both Christian theology and the nature of the Christian Bible, encompassing new areas of study and views of history.
-The central role of the Bible in Christianity is reflected in the preference of Christian historians for written sources, compared to the classical historians' preference for oral sources and is also reflected in the inclusion of politically unimportant people.
+The growth of Christianity and its enhanced status in the Roman Empire after Constantine I led to the development of a distinct Christian historiography, influenced by both Christian theology and the nature of the Christian Bible, encompassing new areas of study and views of history.
+The central role of the Bible in Christianity is reflected in the preference of Christian historians for written sources compared to the classical historians' preference for oral sources, and is also reflected in the inclusion of politically unimportant people.
 Christian historians also focused on development of religion and society.
 This can be seen in the extensive inclusion of written sources in the Ecclesiastical History of Eusebius of Caesarea around 324 and in the subjects it covers.
 Christian theology considered time as linear, progressing according to divine plan.
 As God's plan encompassed everyone, Christian histories in this period had a universal approach.
 For example, Christian writers often included summaries of important historical events prior to the period covered by the work.

 Writing history was popular among Christian monks and clergy in the Middle Ages.
 They wrote about the history of Jesus Christ, that of the Church and that of their patrons, the dynastic history of the local rulers.
 In the Early Middle Ages historical writing often took the form of annals or chronicles recording events year by year, but this style tended to hamper the analysis of events and causes.
 An example of this type of writing is the Anglo-Saxon Chronicle, which was the work of several different writers: it was started during the reign of Alfred the Great in the late 9th century, but one copy was still being updated in 1154.
 Some writers in the period did construct a more narrative form of history.
 These included Gregory of Tours and more successfully Bede, who wrote both secular and ecclesiastical history and who is known for writing the Ecclesiastical History of the English People.